Brent Street: History

 Brent Street was founded in 1986 by Jacqui, Karen, and Marianne Howard, originally located at 'Brent Street', Drummoyne, Sydney.
 Due to class size demands, the studio then moved to a larger premises in Rozelle, then to Camperdown.
 The studio was then based at Waterloo until 2007, when they finally settled at Fox Studios.
 In 2015, Lucas Newland took over the company, and has been the owner and artistic director ever since.

 Brent Street's creative team have founded two agencies that they work closely with, namely Focus Talent Management, and Brent Street Agency.
 The latter is a children's agency that represents actors, singers, and dancers.
 Focus Talent is the studios adult agency who represents four key divisions; actors, dancers, musical theatre and creatives.

-In 2024, Brent Street participated in the 19th season of America's Got Talent and won Howie Mandel's golden buzzer in their audition.
+In 2024, Brent Street participated in the 19th season of America's Got Talent and won a golden buzzer in their audition from Howie Mandel.
 This progressed the dance troupe to the live rounds, where they ended as a finalist.